domoritz/json2parquet/Readme.md

             Sets write batch size
 ```

 The --schema-file option uses the same file format as --dry and --print-schema.
-Additional information about the format
-may be gleaned by inspecting "fn from(json: &Value)" and "fn to_json(&self)" in the [Arrow DataType source code](https://github.com/apache/arrow-rs/blob/master/arrow/src/datatypes/datatype.rs).

 ## Limitations